 Our last meal together will be at a restaurant in the nearby town of Knutsford.
 This was where Gaskell grew up and she immortalised it as ‘Cranford’ in her novel of that name.
 She was buried at the local Unitarian church and there is a monument to her in the town, by The Belle Epoque restaurant where we will lunch.

 On our return to Manchester, you will have some free time.
 You might like to visit the wonderful John Rylands Library, or pop in to the L.S.Lowry Gallery to view his quirky Manchester paintings, or go to look at the outstanding Pre-Raphaelite collection at the Manchester Art Gallery.
 We will all enjoy a farewell drink in the evening – a chance to talk over favourite memories of the tour.
 (Overnight Manchester) BL

 Day 21: Tuesday 18 June, Depart Manchester

 The tour ends today in Manchester.
-Participants on the designated flight will transfer to Heathrow Airport to take their flight home to Australia.
+Participants on the designated flight will transfer to Manchester Airport to take their flight home to Australia.
 B